 – waiting patiently to be placed within a tale of their own.
 These characters will become solid once their story is complete.
-At that moment, you will be able to download their tale to After pressing close, you can drag the screen around to explore my living room.
+At that moment, you will be able to purchase their tale.
+After pressing close, you can drag the screen around to explore my living room.
 Ah, Tibbens – my loyal and foul smelling companion.
 Irritable, gaseous and